renis1235/camunda-modeler-diffing/README.md

 - **Color-coded diff** — Added (green), Removed (red), Modified (blue), Repositioned (blue)
 - **Synchronized navigation** — scroll or zoom either pane and the other mirrors it instantly
 - **File picker & drag-and-drop** — drop a `.bpmn` or `.xml` file onto the right pane to start the comparison
-- **Git integration** — compare the current file against HEAD or HEAD~1 via the Plugins menu
+- **Git integration** — compare the current file against HEAD or Previous Revision via the Plugins menu
 - **Export** — save the diff as PDF or PNG
 - **View-only / static snapshot** — safe read-only mode, no changes are written back to your files